How One Direction fangirls made the internet a better place

 I think we’ll see more of that and more of different fandoms sort of asking to be seen as something other than a monolith.
 Currently, American popular press will refer to K-pop fans as one group, which certainly is not accurate [and it’s] not very helpful for understanding fandom to just say “all the Gen Z K-pop fans.”
 I think we’ll hopefully see people speaking in more specific ways about the people who participate in fandom.

 Your book traces the common phenomena of screaming fangirls through music history.
-From The Beatles to Justin Bieber, and now One Direction, shrieking fans are a given.
+From the Beatles to Justin Bieber, and now One Direction, shrieking fans are a given.
 At the same time, this has contributed to the fangirl’s reputation as delusional.
 What have you learned about the cultural significance of the screaming fangirl?

 This trope of the screaming fan is obviously not an inaccurate one—like I’ve been to One Direction concerts where you can’t hear the music because everyone’s just yelling.